Meg And Bennett Goodman Family Foundation

 -

-Economic Mobility is the North Star: While the Goodmans support arts, culture, healthcare, and Jewish causes, their strategic philanthropy centers on wage-building and wealth-building initiatives that create pathways to economic mobility for low and middle-income Americans.
+Economic Mobility is the North Star: Whilst the Goodmans support arts, culture, healthcare, and Jewish causes, their strategic philanthropy centres on wage-building and wealth-building initiatives that create pathways to economic mobility for low and middle-income Americans.

 -

 Evidence and Scale Matter: The foundation seeks "evidence-based approaches with high potential for enhancing economic mobility at scale."
-Organizations should demonstrate proven models or rigorous testing of innovative approaches.
+Organisations should demonstrate proven models or rigorous testing of innovative approaches.

 -

-Strategic, Not Reactive: With $70+ million committed, the foundation takes a strategic approach to grantmaking, focusing on systemic change through piloting novel concepts, scaling proven programs, and de-risking innovations.
+Strategic, Not Reactive: With $70+ million committed, the foundation takes a strategic approach to grantmaking, focusing on systemic change through piloting novel concepts, scaling proven programmes, and de-risking innovations.

 -

-Relationship-Based Giving: Beyond their economic mobility portfolio, the Goodmans' support for cultural and Jewish organizations reflects long-term relationships and board-level engagement, suggesting personal connection and involvement are key factors.
+Relationship-Based Giving: Beyond their economic mobility portfolio, the Goodmans' support for cultural and Jewish organisations reflects long-term relationships and board-level engagement, suggesting personal connection and involvement are key factors.

 -